andy23512/blog-zh-tw/source/_posts/tangent-s-unofficial-spec-comparison-note-of-charachorder-devices-master-forge-and-svalboard.md

 [^m4g_pointing_device]: Some tiers of Master Forge bundle don't include the Trackball Bolt-on.

 [^m4g_keys_per_switch]: Unlike CC1 and CC2, M4G doesn't have 3D press keys.
 When you do a 3D press on M4G, you hit all four keys on that switch.

+[^m4g_number_of_3d_switches]: M4G has two thumb switches fewer than CC1 and CC2.
+Multiple types of mouse control bolt-ons are planned to be offered on the Forge ecosystem instead of the digital mouse switches on CC1 and CC2.
+On M4G, the third thumb switch keys have moved to where the digital mouse control keys are.